-Co-op is an academic partnership between the college, the employer and the student.
+Co-op is an academic partnership that includes the College, the employer, and the student.
 It is designed to help the employer meet human resource needs, while providing the student with an opportunity to gain hands-on experience in a real-world work environment.
 Co-op students work for one academic semester (15 weeks) in a job related to their field of study and appropriate for their skill level and experience.
 Students receive a grade and course credit for their co-op work, and are expected to be a contributing part of the company.

 How does a co-op position differ from an internship?

-While some schools and employers may use these terms interchangeably, at Cincinnati State ‘co-op’ applies to full or part-time paid positions while ‘internship’ is used to describe part-time, unpaid assignments related to a student’s academic and career goals.
+While some schools and employers may use these terms interchangeably, at Cincinnati State "co-op" applies to full-time or part-time paid positions while "internship' is used to describe part-time, unpaid assignments related to a student’s academic and career goals.

 What are the average salary requirements for co-op students?

-A good place to start is our Co-op Job Developer, Matthew Arling, at (513) 569-4170 or email@example.com.
+A good place to start is by talking to our Co-op Job Developer, Kelly Harper, at (513) 569-1647 or firstname.lastname@example.org.
 Each academic division has full-time co-op coordinators assigned to specific degree programs.
 If you are an employer interested in posting a co-op position you can contact the co-op coordinator directly for the academic program related to your industry.

-Clinical rotations in the healthcare industry for students studying nursing or pursuing other health-related majors are managed through the Health and Public Safety Division, outside the program for co-op and internships in other academic divisions.
-Healthcare employers should contact 513-569-1670.
+Clinical rotations in the healthcare industry for students studying nursing or pursuing other health-related majors are managed through Cincinnati State's Health and Public Safety Division.
+Healthcare employers should call (513) 569-1670.

 Are co-op students required to work a minimum number of hours per week?